geo-frontend/nlmaps/README.md

 ### The geolocator and the geoLocatorControls

-You can also use the `nlmaps-geolocator` package directly instead of calling it with `nlmaps.geoLocate`.
+You can also use the `@geo-frontend/nlmaps-geolocator` package directly instead of calling it with `nlmaps.geoLocate`.
 This gives you flexibility to implement your own control.
 Each of the library-specific sub-packages provides a control which interfaces with the `nlmaps-geolocator` API, but these are quite simple controls with, at the moment, hard-coded CSS styling.
 In the future `nlmaps` may provide a CSS file but for now, if you want to modify the placement, you should provide your own CSS and/or create your own control.

 ## Raw tile URLs